jlecomte/ascom-oag-focuser/README.md

 * ULN2003 Darlington transistor array to control the stepper motor using the Arduino's digital I/O pins.
 * 24BYJ-48 stepper motor — That is the 12V version of the popular 28BYJ48, but you can also use the standard 5V model instead, depending on how you power your imaging rig (12V is pretty standard in astrophotography, so I went with that)
 * LEDs and resistors — These are not required, but they can be useful to debug the firmware while prototyping.
+* Connectors — I used JST connectors, only because I already had a bunch of them, along with a crimping tool.

 ## ASCOM Driver